slicervm/docs.slicervm.com/docs/index.md

 [Slicer](https://slicervm.com) (aka SlicerVM) turns any machine into your own private microVM cloud using [Firecracker](https://firecracker-microvm.github.io/) or [Cloud Hypervisor](https://cloud-hypervisor.org/).
 It takes a low level, but powerful primitive and makes it accessible for humans, through a CLI, API and SDK.

-Not only can you run applications like websites, databases, APIs, or Kubernetes clusters, you can also fully control a system programatically and from scripts - making it ideal for both long-running and short-lived jobs, AI agents, background jobs, bots, and CI runners.
+Not only can you run applications like websites, databases, APIs, or Kubernetes clusters, you can also fully control a system programmatically and from scripts - making it ideal for both long-running and short-lived jobs, AI agents, background jobs, bots, and CI runners.

 You probably have what you need to try it out - a laptop, mini PC, old Intel NUC, or a Raspberry Pi 4/5 will do just fine.
 Bare-metal cloud from vendors like Hetzner make running Slicer in production, with a public IP, industrial-grade power, and reliable Internet connection a breeze.